decisionintelligence/TFB/README.md

 # Time seires Forecasting Benchmark（TFB）

-**OTB is an open-source library designed for time series researchers.**
+**TFB is an open-source library designed for time series researchers.**

 **We provide a clean codebase for end-to-end evaluation of time series models, comparing their performance with baseline algorithms under various evaluation strategies and metrics.**